IRIS Voluntary Certification Scheme

 IOM performs the role of ‘Scheme Owner’ and is responsible for developing the IRIS Standard, advocating for ethical recruitment, capacity building and stakeholder engagement.
 It is important to note that IOM is not involved in the decision-making process for certification.
-This allows IOM to deliver capacity building programs without conflicts of interest and reflects the fact that certification is beyond IOM’s mandate and expertise.
+This allows IOM to deliver capacity building programmes without conflicts of interest and reflects the fact that certification is beyond IOM’s mandate and expertise.

 A separate entity performs the role of IRIS ‘Scheme Manager’ and is responsible for managing and supervising the IRIS certification process.
 The Scheme Manager is appointed by IOM.

-How do recruiters apply for IRIS certification?
+How do recruiters apply for IRIS Certification?

 When the recruiter (applicant) lodges their application, they will be prompted to select an IRIS approved auditor from the website.
 The recruiter will be asked to provide the necessary information on business practices to the auditor for their review.
 Together, the recruiter and the auditor will develop a joint certification plan, which will be submitted to the IRIS Scheme Manager for approval.
-Once approved by the Scheme Manager, the assessment process can start.
+Once approved by the Scheme Manager, the audit process can start.

-An IRIS assessment typically occurs in two stages.
+An IRIS audit typically occurs in two stages.
 During the first phase, the auditor will carry out a desk review of the recruiters’ business practices.
 The auditor will ask for supporting documents such as company policies, standard operating procedures, contracts, job advertisements etc.

 The second phase occurs ‘on-site’ and will involve interviews with the recruiter, workers and business partners.
 The auditor will be looking to verify that a management system is in place and is being followed.

-Is IRIS certification pass/fail?
+Is IRIS Certification pass/fail?